Tutorial: Writing your First Commodore Component

 and add this text:

-And once again, commit and push your changes.
+And once again, commit and push your changes to the tenant GitLab repository:

 $ git push